 Your windshield protects you from all sorts of danger, which is why it's essential to keep your car's glass maintained at all times.
 Glass and windshield damages are among the most common car insurance claims, with millions of drivers filing every year.

-Even if it’s just a sliver, it’s important to get any glass damage repaired quickly because even a small crack can turn into a larger “spiderweb” crack or a shattered windshield.
-That’s why it’s important to know how to make glass and windshield damage auto insurance claims.
+Even if the damage is just a sliver, it’s important to get any glass damage repaired quickly because it can grow larger or eventually result in a shattered windshield.

 Some drivers only have liability insurance, which is the minimum car insurance required by law in most states.
 Liability insurance only covers what happens to another person’s car, so if you want to fix your car’s glass damage, you’ll need comprehensive coverage.